 - 1.Identify focus.
-Recent DE guidance will support you in reflecting on a theme relevant to your own particular context. - 2.
-Focus on information already at hand, such as information from parents, students and staff which is relevant to your particular theme. - 3.
+Recent DE guidance will support you in reflecting on a theme relevant to your own particular context. - 4.
+Agree the planned actions, write the report and the improvement plan.
+Share both with your school community. - 2.
+Focus on information already at hand, such as information from parents, pupils and staff which is relevant to your particular theme. - 5.
+Put the improvement plan into action and ensure that all are clear as to their role in supporting improvement. - 3.
 Analyse and make judgements.
-Prioritise the area for addressing (LAOS) and state the desired improvement.
+Prioritise the area for addressing (LAOS) and state the desired improvement. - 6.
+Identify people to monitor implementation and evaluate the impact against success criteria.